MozillaFoundation/foundation.mozilla.org/docs/deployment.md

 ### Domain Redirect

 Enable domain redirection by setting `DOMAIN_REDIRECT_MIDDLWARE_ENABLED` to `True`.
-This will enable a middleware function that checks every request, and return a 307 redirect to `TARGET_DOMAIN` if the host header does not match it.
+This will enable a middleware function that checks every request, and return a 307 redirect to the first listed domain in `TARGET_DOMAINS` if the host header does not match one of the domains specified there.

 ### Environment Variables